zjs81/MeshCore/docs/faq.md

  You need LoRa hardware devices to run MeshCore firmware as clients or server (repeater and room server).

 #### 1.2.1.
 Hardware
-To use MeshCore without using a phone as the client interface, you can run MeshCore on a T-Deck or T-Deck Plus.
-It is a complete off-grid secure communication solution.

-MeshCore is also available on a variety of 868MHz and 915MHz LoRa devices.
-For example, RAK4631 devices (19003, 19007, 19026), Heltec V3, Xiao S3 WIO, Xiao C3, Heltec T114, Station G2, Seeed Studio T1000-E. More devices will be supported later.
+MeshCore is available on a variety of 433MHz, 868MHz and 915MHz LoRa devices.
+For example, Lilygo T-Deck, T-Pager, RAK Wireless WisBlock RAK4631 devices (e.g. 19003, 19007, 19026), Heltec V3, Xiao S3 WIO, Xiao C3, Heltec T114, Station G2, Nano G2 Ultra, Seeed Studio T1000-E. More devices are being added regularly.

+For an up-to-date list of supported devices, please go to https://flasher.meshcore.co.uk/

+To use MeshCore without using a phone as the client interface, you can run MeshCore on a LiLygo's T-Deck, T-Deck Plus, T-Pager, T-Watch, or T-Display Pro.
+MeshCore Ultra firmware running on these devices are a complete off-grid secure communication solution.

 #### 1.2.2.
 Firmware
 MeshCore has four firmware types that are not available on other LoRa systems.
 MeshCore has the following: